 If persons are in a state of overwhelm or being very reactive, support them in feeling safe.
 Examples of overwhelm can be seen as someone being very anxious and what appears to be hyper-reactive.
 But overwhelm can also manifest in just the opposite way and someone may be very unreactive and almost unresponsive to things that should elicit a response.
 Stabilize means helping the person move out of these two types of reactions known as hyper-arousal and hypo-arousal.
 Helping them feel as safe as possible while proceeding slowly and carefully is essential.
 Patience is key.
 While this is true for everyone, it is especially true for children.
 Important: for persons experiencing more severe levels of trauma response, professional help and support is needed.

 Agency is a term that covers a lot of ground.
 It is meant to include healing but also refers to a person being able to access personal, interpersonal, and external resources to help them address their trauma impact.
 In other words, they have “agency” in helping themselves and receiving help from others.
 One of the most profound impacts of trauma is the loss of agency and becoming isolated.

 Step 3: Integration or Re-integration

 What this means is actually applying the steps for becoming stable, and using resources (personal, interpersonal, and possibly system-level resources) when back in the world and dealing with recent events.

 I hope some of this information is helpful for you.
 This is a time to be gentle with ourselves and others.
 Take care and be safe.

 Mark Sideman has worked in the field of mental health and education for over 35 years and been a certified counselor in the state of Washington since 1989.
-His spring class, The Dynamics of Trauma, will meet online and students will have a chance to further define forms of trauma and learn how it is addressed.
+Learn more about his class, Understanding Trauma: Dynamics, Impacts, and Interventions.